MhmRhm/DotBashHistory/README.md

 ```bash
 mkfs -n /dev/sdx
 ```
-to not to create filesystem; instead show where superblock backups will be.
+to not create a filesystem; instead, show where superblock backups will be.

 ```bash
 fsck -p /dev/sdx